NaveenVinayakS/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection

-# How to Run the Project
+# How to Run the Project.

 In order to run the project just download the data from above mentioned source then run any file